SynergiTech/synergitech-salesforce/README.md

 ## Exceptions

 By default [omniphx/forrest](https://github.com/omniphx/forrest) typically throws a single exception with more detail contained within a JSON encoded string.
-We've wrapped a fair few with our own exceptions to help with debugging.
+We've wrapped some with our own exceptions to help with debugging.